o3de/o3de.org/content/docs/user-guide/project-config/cli-reference.md

 toc: true
 ---

-The `o3de` Python script enables you to configure your O3DE environment and its objects, including engines, projects, and Gems, from a command line interface (CLI).
+Use the `o3de` Python script to configure your O3DE environment and its objects, including engines, projects, and Gems, from a command line interface (CLI).
 The script aggregates all of the functions from lower-level scripts in Open 3D Engine (O3DE), so you can access them from a single point.
 Find the script in your engine directory at `/scripts/o3de.py`.

 You can use the `o3de` Python script for the following tasks: